Best holiday rental deals in Lyme Regis

 The Town Mill

 The Town Mill is a restored, working water mill on the River Lym.
-Visitors can watch as corn is ground into whole meal flour.
+Visitors can watch the traditional process of grinding corn into wholemeal flour.